tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Far and away the best prize that life has to offer is the chance to work hard at work worth doing. - Theodore Roosevelt
+Freedom from effort in the present merely means that there has been effort stored up in the past. - Theodore Roosevelt

 ### About the project
 Just a fun project to grab a random quote of the day everyday.